 Updates mean change and when it comes to SEO, PPC, and aligning your Google products to your website, it’s not always a welcome sight.

-So that’s why we thought it was important to give you a head’s up that this May, Google is updating its algorithm to include a factor called Page Experience.
+So that’s why we thought it was important to give you a head’s up that, Google is updating its algorithm to include a factor called Page Experience.

 In a nutshell from May Google will highlight search results that have a great page experience.